-- 1.1 To support our functions and pursue our objectives, we have a range of regulatory and competition powers: - Directions: We may give specific or general directions in writing to participants in regulated payment systems: - o requiring or prohibiting the taking of specified action in relation to a system - o setting standards to be met in relation to a system1 - System rules: We may require the operator of a regulated payment system to establish rules for its system or to change existing rules.
-We may also require operators to notify us of any proposed change to their rules or require them not to change their rules without our approval.2 Requirements to notify changes to rules and to prohibit changes without prior approval may be general or relate to specific systems or categories of systems. - Access to payment systems: If a person applies to us for access to a regulated payment system, we may require: - the operator of that system to enable the applicant to be a payment service provider (PSP) in relation to the system - o any PSP with direct access to that system to enter into agreement with the applicant to enable the applicant to become a PSP in relation to that system3 - Variation of agreements relating to payment systems: On application of one of the parties to the agreement, we have the power to vary the terms and conditions in existing agreements.
-For example, we may change the fees, charges, or terms of access that operators or PSPs impose on their customers.4 - Disposal of interest in payment systems: With the Treasury's consent, we may require a person who has an interest in the operator of a regulated payment system, or an infrastructure provider in relation to such a system, to dispose of all or part of that interest.
-We can exercise this power only if we are satisfied that, if it does not do so, there is likely to be a restriction or distortion of competition in the market for payment systems, or a market for services provided by payment systems.5 - Concurrent competition powers: We have enforcement powers under Chapters I and II of the Competition Act 1998 and Articles 101 and 102 of the Treaty on the Functioning of the European Union.
+- 1.1 To support our functions and pursue our objectives, we have a range of regulatory and competition powers: - Directions: We may give specific or general directions in writing to participants in regulated payment systems: - ° requiring or prohibiting the taking of specified action(s) in relation to a system - setting standards to be met in relation to a system - System rules: We may require the operator of a regulated payment system to establish rules for its system or to change existing rules.
+We may also require operators to notify us of any proposed change to their rules or require them not to change their rules without our approval.
+Requirements to notify changes to rules and to prohibit changes without prior approval may be general or relate to specific systems or categories of systems. - Access to payment systems: If a person applies to us for access to a regulated payment system, we may require: - ° the operator of that system to enable the applicant to be a payment service provider (PSP) in relation to the system - any PSP with direct access to that system to enter into agreement with the applicant to enable the applicant to become a PSP in relation to that system - Variation of agreements relating to payment systems: On application of one of the parties to the agreement, we have the power to vary the terms and conditions in existing agreements.
+For example, we may change the fees, charges, or terms of access that operators or PSPs impose on their customers. - Disposal of interest in payment systems: With the Treasury's consent, we may require a person who has an interest in the operator of a regulated payment system, or an infrastructure provider in relation to such a system, to dispose of all or part of that interest.
+We can exercise this power only if we are satisfied that, if it does not do so, there is likely to be a restriction or distortion of competition in the market for payment systems, or a market for services provided by payment systems.

+Financial Services (Banking Reform) Act 2013 (FSBRA), S.54.

+FSRBA, S.55.

+• Concurrent competition powers: We have enforcement powers under Chapters I and II of the Competition Act 1998 and Articles 101 and 102 of the Treaty on the Functioning of the European Union.
 We also have market study and market investigation reference powers under Part 4 of the Enterprise Act 2002.
-This means that when we conclude that a market is not

-1 S. 54, Financial Services (Banking Reform) Act 2013 (FSBRA).

-2 S. 55, FSRBA.

-4 S. 57, FSBRA

-working well, we have the option to refer this market to the Competition and Markets Authority (CMA) for more detailed investigation.
+This means that when we conclude that a market is not working well, we have the option to refer this market to the Competition and Markets Authority (CMA) for more detailed investigation.
 These concurrent competition powers will be exercised concurrently with the CMA.